datavis-online/datavis-online.github.io/organisation.md

-In addition to self-directed, online learning, individual help and feedback will be provided through forums and email, drop-in online-sessions, and local workshops in Edinburgh.
+In addition to self-directed, online learning, individual help and feedback will be provided through forums and email, during weekly tutorials, and in dedicated 1-1 drop-in online-sessions with the organisers.

-Tutorials and talks will be held at the University of Edinburgh, and along with external seminars, will be live-streamed and recorded for an online audience.
+Tutorials and the majority of live discussion will be held online on MS Teams.

 We aim to ensure course delivery is as flexible as possible to accommodate each participant’s work schedule.
-Course content is delivered through recorded online video lectures, suggested readings, online tutorials, quizzes, exercises that can be handed in to obtain feedback as well as optional advanced modules.
+Course content is delivered through recorded online video lectures, suggested readings, online tutorials, and exercises that can be handed in to obtain feedback as well as optional advanced modules.